-Where are you located?

 In mixed-age learning, guides tailor instruction for each learner rather than setting the pace for a whole group.
 Girls are aware of each other's strengths, weaknesses, and talents, yet they are less likely to compare themselves based on age or grade level.
 Learners will be given the time and freedom to reach their learning potential when they are emotionally and developmentally ready and thus are more likely to be lifelong learners.
 Similarly, a learner who needs to be challenged will not be bored by time wasted while others "catch up" because each learner can work at her appropriate level with peers of various ages.

 The learners lead the way!
-They prepare material for morning meetings and whole group work time and have the freedom to follow their own passions and interests.
-Mistakes are celebrated and recognized as a part of the process.
-Learners are able to assess their understanding and know when they have achieved success by setting their own learning goals.
+They have the freedom to follow their own passions and interests in a space where mistakes are celebrated and recognized as a part of the learning process.
+Learners are able to assess their understanding and know when they have achieved success by setting their own learning goals rather then being compared to someone else's standard.

 -What are the benefits of this model?